 To read our previous article on Corona virus advice for employers and businesses click here.

-We will provide further updates as they occur but if you would like to speak to one of our team about this or any other employment law issue please call 01202 499255 and Kate, Paul or Chris will be happy to discuss it with you.
+We will provide further updates as they occur but if you would like to speak to one of our team about this or any other employment law issue please call 01202 499255 and the Employment team will be happy to discuss it with you.

 Employment Law News and HR Training in Bournemouth, Christchurch & Ringwood